Jeddah International Airport (closed 1981)

-Jeddah International Airport, colloquially referred to as Abbas Ibn Firnas Airport or Kandara Airport was a major international airport in Saudi Arabia located between the neighbourhoods of Al-Kandara and Al-Sharafiya, Jeddah.
-It was the original airport serving the cities Jeddah and Mecca in the kingdom before the construction of King Abdulaziz International Airport.
-The airport was the first in the kingdom, operating as a major gateway into Mecca, mainly serving pilgrims during Haji seasons, while also serving scheduled regular flights.
+Jeddah International Airport, colloquially referred to as Abbas Ibn Firnas Airport, Jeddah Airport or Kandara Airport was a major international airport in Saudi Arabia located between the neighbourhoods of Al-Kandara and Al-Sharafiya, Jeddah.
+It was the principal airport serving the cities Jeddah and Mecca in the kingdom before the construction of King Abdulaziz International Airport (KAIA).
+The airport was the first to handle commercial civilian flights in the kingdom, expanding to become a major gateway into Mecca.
+Throughout operation, it served pilgrims during Haji seasons while also handling regular scheduled flights.
+Jeddah Air Base shared runways with the airport, and served as a primary Royal Saudi Air Force base.